satuelisa/StatisticalLearning/README.md

 The complete code resides
 at
 [`knn.py`](https://github.com/satuelisa/StatisticalLearning/blob/main/knn.py).

-Things to consider when applying KNN are
+Things to consider when applying KNN are:

 + which metric to use for the distance
 + should the features be normalized somehow before doing any of this